a talk given by Jim Forest for the OPF conference at St Tikhon’s Monastery, 13-16 June 2003

 While all the details of the OPF’s collapse in the first round are not clear, what is obvious is that, although Orthodox Christians in the US were increasingly disturbed by the war in Vietnam, there wasn’t yet enough of a consensus about how best to respond to the issue of war for an Orthodox peace group to take root, especially if conscientious objection to war was obligatory for its members.
 The word “peace” was itself a problematic word, probably more so among Orthodox Christians than many others.
 It was a word much used by Communists.
 Orthodox Christians knew the “peace” the Communists promoted had proved to be the peace of the police state, the prison camp and the mass grave.
 Nor were they favorably impressed with the various peace movements in America — groups outraged about what America was doing in Vietnam but silent about huge crimes being committed by Communist regimes.
 Students and faculty at St. Vladimir’s Seminary quickly discovered that their rector would not bless their taking part in such an organization.

-The Orthodox Peace Fellowship, version two, faded away.
+The Orthodox Peace Fellowship, version one, faded away.
 But the idea never faded in Mariquita’s thoughts.

 I can’t recall how I first met Mariquita but it must have been through the Fellowship of Reconciliation, of which she was one of the very few Orthodox members.
 In the late sixties I was for a time responsible for the FOR’s Vietnam program and in the mid-seventies edited the FOR journal, Fellowship.
 In 1977 I had moved to Holland to head the staff of the International Fellowship of Reconciliation.
 There was occasional correspondence with Quita.